Skip to main content

 TELL IT AGAIN, PARENT

-Any parent will testify that small children like to hear their favorite story over and over.
-For me it was The Three Billy Goats Gruff and a Swedish story titled Peter and his Four Goats.
-The smaller the child, the less likely it is he or she will tire of it.
-Well, here's the app for any story reading parent craving some variation: Burly Men at Sea, a children's tale with multiple outcomes depending on the actions of the player.
-It is the brainchild of Brain&Brain LLC, an American studio consisting of husband and wife David and Brooke Condolora.
+Any parent will tell you that small children love to hear their favorite story over and over again.
+For me, it was The Three Billy Goats Gruff, along with a Swedish tale called Peter and His Four Goats.
+The younger the child, the less likely they are to tire of repetition.
+Well, here’s a small blessing for any story-reading parent craving variation: Burly Men at Sea, a children’s tale with multiple outcomes shaped by player choice.
+It’s the brainchild of Brain&Brain LLC, an American studio run by husband-and-wife team David and Brooke Condolora.

-In the spirit of classic folk tales, Burly Men at Sea is about a trio of heroes, each with one single characteristic to separate him from the rest.
-The three Beard brothers are Hasty, Brave and Steady, distinguished by the color of their beard.
-After finding a magic map in a floating bottle, they embark on an adventure to craft themselves a story, testing their mettle against the forces of the sea.
+In the spirit of classic folktales, Burly Men at Sea follows a trio of heroes, each defined by a single dominant trait.
+The three Beard brothers — Hasty, Brave, and Steady — are distinguished by the color of their beards.
+After discovering a magical map inside a floating bottle, they set off on an adventure not to save the world, but to craft themselves a story, testing their resolve against the whims of the sea.

-The goal of the game is to assemble different stories by exploring the world in different ways.
-Gameplay is very limited, with the story mostly playing out automatically until you get to make a choice.
-Whatever you choose, you will be able to see it through to the end.
-There is no game over screen.
+The game’s purpose is to assemble different stories by exploring the world in different ways.
+Gameplay is extremely limited; most of the narrative unfolds automatically until you’re occasionally asked to make a choice.
+Whatever you decide, the story always plays out to its conclusion.
+There is no failure state and no game over screen.

-The story, however you tell it, takes place in early 20th century Scandinavia, drawing upon old folk tales about the sea monsters of the region.
-In spite of being Swedish myself, this fact would have eluded me had I not read up a little on the game's production - although the mention of a "sjøorm" in one of the game's plot branches suggested Norway to me ("ø" is a letter in the Norwegian and Danish alphabet, but not the Swedish).
+No matter how you tell it, the story is set in early 20th-century Scandinavia, drawing inspiration from regional folktales about sea monsters.
+Despite being Swedish myself, this detail might have escaped me had I not read about the game’s production — though the appearance of a “sjøorm” in one narrative branch hinted at Norway (the letter “ø” exists in Norwegian and Danish, but not Swedish).

 Scandinavian folk music sounds like this: